 ISRAEL: Blue Square-Israel to cut jobs, close stores

+Israeli food retailer Blue Square-Israel has announced that it is implementing its "efficiency plan", which includes cutting jobs and closing unprofitable stores.
 As a result, Blue Square said it expects to record in its financial statements for the third quarter to 30 September, a reserve for a write down in the value of assets and a reserve for the dismissal of employees.
 The effect of this plan on the net income of the company is expected to be NIS32-38m (US$7.1-8.5m), Blue Square said.